christiandudel/dtms/README.md

   the block bootstrap for other quantitites.
 - Other features: simulation of Markov chains using the package [markovchain](https://cran.r-project.org/web/packages/markovchain);
-  limited support of survey weights.
+  limited support of survey weights; limited support of irregular time intervals.
 - Examples: the package comes with two simulated data sets which are used for examples.
 These are described further below.
 The input data and code for the simulations is available at